The most ridiculous part of the “Should You Believe in the Trinity?” booklet was when it began to quote patristic

 Clement of Alexandria didn’t call Jesus a creature.
 In his writings, he stated that Jesus is eternally pre-existent and uncreated.

 “There was then, a Word importing an unbeginning eternity; and also the Word itself, that is, the Son of God, who being, by equality of substance, one with the Father, is eternal and uncreated” (Clement, Fragments Part 1, Sec.
 III 190 A.D)

 Tertullian, who died about 230 C.E., taught the supremacy of God … He also said: “There was a time when the Son was not … Before all things, God was alone.” (p 7)

 This is a shameless misquoting of Tertullian.
 The full quote says:

 “For before all things God was alone–being in Himself and for Himself universe, space and all things.
 Moreover, He was alone, because there was nothing external to Him but Himself.
 Yet even not then was He alone for He has with Him that which He possessed in Himself that is to say, His own Reason … which term we also designate Word or Discourse … the Word was in the beginning with God.”
 (Against Praexe Ch.
 2, Vol. III, p 300).

 Origen, who died about 250 C.E., said that “the Father and Son are two substances … two things as to their essence,” and that “compared with the Father, [the Son] is a very small light”

 JWs are trying to make Origen say what they think he should say.
-Here is what he really taught:
+What he really wrote was: